 The Shire of Harvey has adopted its 2018/19 Budget at its Council Meeting of 2 July 2018.
 The Budget incorporates a 2.5% increase in general rates with rubbish charges increasing by 2% from $250 to $255 per service.

 The Budget includes a discount of 7.0% for the full payment of general rates and charges within the 35 day discount period.
 The discount is only available to rate assessments paid in full by 4.00 pm on the due date (14 September 2018).

 The Shire offers a number of options for the payment of rates which are noted below:

-Option 1– payment in full within 35 days of the issue date (an 7.0% early payment discount applies to the rates component only and paid in full by 4:00 pm on 14th September 2018).
+Option 1– payment in full within 35 days of the issue date (a 7.0% early payment discount applies to the rates component only and paid in full by 4.00 pm on 14 September 2018).

 Option 2– Two Instalments, dividing the payment over two due dates in September and November ($5.00 admin fee applies) (Note: no discount applicable to Option 2)

 Option 3– Four Instalments, dividing the payment over four dates in September, November, January and March ($15.00 admin fee applies) (Note: no discount applicable to Option 3)

 The Shire of Harvey has also introduced a weekly/fortnightly/monthly Direct Debit payment.
 For further information please download the form shown below.